mohammadarif87/gyro-phone/README.md

 # How to run
 Ensure you have node installed and http-server (can be installed by running `npm install -g http-server`

-Update the websocket address to point to your ip address in app.js.
-You might also want to update the console.log in server.js to match your ip address
+Update the websocket address to point to your ip address in `app.js`.
+You might also want to update the console.log in `server.js` to match your ip address

-Run `node server.js` to start the websocket server
-In a new Terminal, run `http-server <folder-name>` to start a local web server
+In one Terminal window, run `node server.js` to start the websocket server In a new Terminal, run `http-server <folder-name>` to start a local web server

 In a browser on your computer, navigate to the ip address outputted from http-server to load up index.html.
 You should see a red circle on screen